PASTAplus/metapype-eml/README.md

 names are the "keys" and their cardinality (i.e., optional or required) the "values".
-Similar to the validating function found for descendant children, the attributes of the node instance are checked against those of the rule's attribute dictionary using a function called `process_attributes`.
+Similar to the validating function found for descendant children, the attributes of the node instance are checked against those of the rule's attribute dictionary using a function called `rules.process_attributes`.
 Errors during this step may result from the presence of illegal attributes or attributes that are required, but missing from the node.
 The literal value of of node attributes are not evaluated during this validation phase, but can be codified as a node specific constraint described earlier (see following example).

+Rule functions implicitly return `None` unless an exception occurs during the evaluation process; exceptions are of the class `exceptions.MetapypeRuleError`.

 The following is an example of the "access" rule as codified in Python: